 The Films of Will H. Bradley

-Will Bradley served as ‘supervising art director’ for Hearst publications and motion pictures from 1914 through spring 1917.
+Will Bradley served as ‘supervising art director’ for Hearst publications and motion pictures from 1914 through March 1917.
 After which, he wrote, produced and directed his own independent films.

 In 1914 Theodore and Leopold Wharton established their own production company, The Whartons, Incorporated in Ithaca, New York.
 They were the first directors to establish their own studios as independent producers.
 Hearst’s first investments motion pictures were for their adventure serials The Perils of Pauline (1914) and The Exploits of Elaine (1915).

 In Oct 1916, the success of these two serials spurred Hearst to ask Bradley to art direct his films.
 By then, the first 10 episodes of Beatrice Fairfax had been filmed.

 “Bradley observed the work on the final episodes of Beatrice Fairfax and took responsibility for the next serial, titled ‘Patria,’ the first episode of which was released on November 20, 1916.”